 - Turn your Bluetooth, Wi-Fi/Mobile Data, and Location Services on your Android phone

-- Plug the USB cable into your USB port of your vehicle and in the USB port on your Android phone
+- Plug the USB cable into the USB port of your vehicle and into the USB port on your Android phone

 - You may be required to update the latest version of the app at this point

-- Follow the onscreen instructions, your wireless connection may take a few seconds to start and an Android Auto icon should appear on your screen of your vehicle
+- Follow the onscreen instructions, your wireless connection may take a few seconds to start and an Android Auto icon should appear on the screen of your vehicle

 You can now say ‘Hey Google’ or press the voice-activated button on your steering wheel to active voice control to give Android Auto demands like ringing someone or requesting directions to a location.

 Once everything is set up, you should spend time browsing through the apps and figuring out how everything works properly before driving off, as you don’t want to be fiddling around with the display whilst you’re driving.